Immugent/Analysis-of-pan-age-PBMC-scRNAseq/README.md

 The immune system undergoes progressive functional remodeling from neonatal stages to old age.
 Therefore, understanding how aging shapes immune cell function is vital for precise treatment of patients at different life stages.
 Here, we constructed the first transcriptomic atlas of immune cells encompassing human lifespan, ranging from newborns to supercentenarians, and comprehensively examined gene expression signatures involving cell signaling, metabolism, differentiation, and functions in all cell types to investigate immune aging changes.

+This repository store all the necessary data and codes to reproduce the analysis and figures presented in this paper.
+Other big datasets are available at https://doi.org/10.5281/zenodo.13838466.

 ![image](https://github.com/user-attachments/assets/bff90676-5d49-4dc6-8777-8234d44153a4)

-All the necessary data and code to reproduce the analysis and figures presented in this paper are available at https://doi.org/10.5281/zenodo.13838466.

 # PHARE model